eclipse-glsp/glsp/PROTOCOL.md

 ## 2.9.
 Client-Side Actions

-There are several actions that are used on the client-side to manipulate the view port, select elements, etc. Those actions may also be sent by the server to trigger the respective client behavior.
+There are several actions that are issued and processed on the client to manipulate the view port, select elements, etc. Those actions may also be sent by the server to trigger the respective client behavior.
 Please note that we only list actions here that are actually used by the current default implementation of the GLSP server.

 ### 2.9.1.
 View Port